92green/react-micromount/packages/react-micromount/README.md

 <a href="https://www.npmjs.com/package/react-micromount"><img src="https://img.shields.io/npm/v/react-micromount.svg?style=flat-square"></a>
 [![CircleCI](https://circleci.com/gh/blueflag/react-micromount/tree/master.svg?style=shield)](https://circleci.com/gh/blueflag/react-micromount/tree/master)

 React micromount is an experimental library that lets you mount React instances (or anything else) as though they are components.
 Unlike many other front end microservice libraries, react-micromount does not force you to microservice your code by routes, or enforce the use of iframes.
-It effectively allow you to create non-sandboxed micro-frontends.
+It effectively allows you to create non-sandboxed micro-frontends.

 It enables you to have different parts of the app running different versions of React with different dependencies, or even other Javascript frameworks inside React.
-This may sound like a silver bullet, but please be aware that running micro-frontends like this [have a number of gotchas](#Gotchas).
+This may sound like a silver bullet, but please be aware that running micro-frontends like this [has a number of gotchas](#Gotchas).

 ## Packages